theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 ## What about the "British subject" issue

 First of all, the Ministry of External Affairs sent this letter in 1953.
 The Citizenship Act came into effect in 1955 (two years after the quoted letter).
-Besides, yes, a citizen of India is a British subject "for the purpose of British law", but the British law does not apply to us (read above).
+Besides, a citizen of India is a British subject "for the purpose of British law", but the British law does not apply to us (read above).

 To understand what this means, you must understand the concept of Continuity of Law.
 Although that is a subject out of the scope of this article, the gist is that laws must continue to apply through parliaments and through years.
-We can amend and repeal laws, but it does not make sense to ask another sovereign state to amend all its laws, all the wordings, as a consequence of a change such as independence from colonialism---when unnecessary.
+We can amend and repeal laws, but it does not make sense to ask another sovereign state to amend all its laws, all the wordings, as a consequence of a change such as independence from Colonialism---when unnecessary.
 That is not how the law works.
-Regardless, it does not matter what a country's law says about another sovereign state---it does not matter what the British law thinks of Indian citizens.
-Because India is a sovereign state.
+Regardless, it does not matter what a country's law says about another sovereign state---it does not matter what the British law thinks of Indian citizens, because India is a sovereign state.

 Also, because of that, we still need a passport to travel to England.
-My friends and relatives, who are Indian citizens, have lived or continue to live there.
+My friends and relatives, who are Indian citizens, have lived (or live) there.
 All with an Indian passport.
 None of them is a "British citizen".

 And why does the government of India have to issue a notice on their letterhead saying we are not British subjects?
 The Constitution of India already does that.
 Read the Constitution of India to reassure yourself.
 If you are lazy, read its Preamble.